RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 #### Subscriber Key Pair Generation

-Practice Note:
-If the audit trail identifies and documents any failures or anomalies in the key generation process, along with the corrective action taken, the key generation process need not be restarted but may continue.

 Subscriber key pair generation may be performed by the subscriber, CA, or RA.
 If the CA or RA generates subscriber key pairs, the requirements for key pair delivery specified in section 6.1.2 must also be met.